-Social cognition, or the ability to understand the thoughts and feelings of others, is impaired in PWS.
+Social cognition, or the ability to understand the thoughts and feelings of others, is impaired in Prader-Willi syndrome.
 Social reward circuitry (which places value on things in our environment) may also be altered.
 This impairment may contribute to oppositional behavior and ASD symptoms, which are common in PWS.

 Dr. Gallagher is a child psychiatrist who studies social behaviors and social rewards circuitry in children with autism and neurodevelopmental disorders.
 In this project, her research team will carefully evaluate social cognition and social reward alterations in PWS using cognitive tests, clinical assessments (EEG, eye tracking), and biomarker studies.
 Specifically, they will look at how ASD symptoms are associated with and may contribute to oppositional behavior, and whether diminished social reward circuitry contributes to some of the behaviors in PWS.